Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures

-The operator-theoretic perspective on partial differential equations (PDE) with multiple scales has proved effective for obtaining sharp convergence results for problems of periodic homogenisation, see {\it e.g.} \cite{Zhi89}, \cite{Gri04}, \cite{BS04}, \cite{CC16}, \cite{Suslina_dyrki} for related developments in the ``whole-space'' setting, {\it i.e.} when the spatial domain is periodic is invariant with respect to shifts by the elements of a periodic lattice in ${\mathbb R}^d,$ $d\ge 2.$ The techniques developed in the above works have highlighted a variety of different new ways to interpret the process homogenisation, {\it e.g.} via the singular-value decomposition of operator resolvents or by extending the classical perturbation series to PDE families dependent on an additional length-scale parameter.
-However, a common strand in all of them is the idea that homogenisation corresponds is a ``long-wave" asymptotic regime, governed by the behaviour of the related differential operators near the bottom of its spectrum.
+The operator-theoretic perspective on partial differential equations (PDE) with multiple scales has proved effective for obtaining sharp convergence results for problems of periodic homogenisation, see {\it e.g.} \cite{Sevostianova, Zhi89, BS04, BirmanSuslina_corrector, ZhikovPastukhova, CC16, Suslina_dyrki} for related developments in the ``whole-space'' setting, {\it i.e.} when the spatial domain is periodic is invariant with respect to shifts by the elements of a periodic lattice in ${\mathbb R}^d,$ $d\ge 2.$

+The techniques developed in the above works have highlighted a variety of different new ways to interpret the process homogenisation, {\it e.g.} via the singular-value decomposition of operator resolvents or by extending the classical perturbation series to PDE families that involve an additional length-scale parameter.
+However, a common strand in all of them is the idea that homogenisation corresponds is a ``long-wave" asymptotic regime \cite[Chapter 4]{BLP}, governed by the behaviour of the related differential operators near the bottom of its spectrum.
 It seems natural to enquire whether this rationale can be extended to arbitrary periodic (Borel) measures, providing useful order-sharp approximations for periodic ``structures".

 In our earlier work \cite{CD18} we addressed the above question for the case of a scalar elliptic problem